 Keying the mix is often useful to enable and disable IK during animations.
 The Graph can be used to apply a curve to IK keys so the speed of the mix transition can be customized.

-Due to the many interactions of two bone IK with bone transforms, a few minor limitations apply:
+Due to the many interactions of IK with bone transforms, a few minor limitations apply:

-- If the IK mix is greater than zero and the parent IK bone has nonuniform local scale (meaning the X and Y scale have different values), then the child IK bone's local Y will snap to 0.
+- For 2-bone IK, if the IK mix is greater than zero and the parent IK bone has nonuniform local scale (meaning the X and Y scale have different values), then the child IK bone's local Y will snap to 0.
 Inheriting nonuniform scale does not trigger this snapping.